jolson615/flask-cloudshell-redirect/README.md

 ## Four Tests

 We tested four different versions of a redirect trying to trigger the regex in a .dev environment.
-Only the third one worked, which entailed hardcoding the host and port, so that method of course means the redirect works in the .dev test environment but fails in deployment.
+Only the fourth one worked, which entailed hardcoding the host and port, so that method of course means the redirect works in the .dev test environment but fails in deployment.

 * Test 1 uses `redirect("/success")`
 * Test 2 uses `redirect(url_for("success"))`